NetLogo/GoGo-HID-Extension/README.md

 # The NetLogo GoGo Extension for sensors and robotics

 This is the new extension for physical computing, using sensors, motors, etc in NetLogo.
-It interfaces with GoGo boards running HID-driver-compatible firmware, and it replaces the old GoGo Extension that used USB-serial communications.
-(The old GoGo extension is [here](https://github.com/NetLogo/GoGo-Serial-Extension).)
+It interfaces with GoGo boards running Human Interface Driver (HID) firmware, and it replaces the old GoGo Extension, which used USB-serial communications.
+(The USB-serial GoGo extension is still available  [here](https://github.com/NetLogo/GoGo-Serial-Extension).)

 This extension comes bundled with NetLogo as of NetLogo 5.2.
 The source code is hosted online at https://github.com/NetLogo/GoGo-HID-Extension.